 14 Best Balance Sheet Templates for Excel

 A balance sheet is a financial document that indicates the financial health of a company or business.
-It provides a detailed picture of a company’s assets, liabilities, and shareholder capital.
+It provides a detailed picture of a companyโ€™s assets, liabilities, and shareholder capital.
 In addition to this, the document further describes how each asset is financed either through debt or equity.
-Put in simple terms; a balance sheet is summarizes everything that a company owns and owes and the amount invested by shareholders.
-Balance sheets are very vital for any business.
-They help troubleshoot any potential problem hence avoiding losses.
-Plus, they provide useful information that can help you make sound investment decisions.

 Free Balance Sheet Templates

-Balance Sheet Template
+Free Editable Corporation Balance Sheet Template for Excel Format

-Editable Balance Sheet Format
+Free Editable Personal Balance Sheet Template for Excel Format

-Free Balance Sheet Template
+Free Editable Assets Balance Sheet Template for Excel Format

-Editable Balance Sheet Template
+Free Editable Business Balance Sheet Template for Excel Format

 How to Read Your Balance Sheet

-Understanding the operations of a balance sheet can be demanding, especially if you are new in the financial sector.
-However, by knowing specific elements, you’ll find it not only easy but more interesting.
-Therefore, the following is a guide on how to read your balance sheet.
+Understanding the operations of the sheet can be demanding, especially if you are new in the financial sector.
+However, by knowing specific elements, youโ€™ll find it not only easy but more interesting.

 1. Understand current assets